apache/flink/docs/dev/table/connect.md

 The table's type (`source`, `sink`, or `both`) determines how a table is registered.
 In case of table type `both`, both a table source and table sink are registered under the same name.
 Logically, this means that we can both read and write to such a table similarly to a table in a regular DBMS.

-For streaming queries, an [update mode](connect.html#update-mode) declares how to communicate between a dynamic table and the storage system for continous queries.
+For streaming queries, an [update mode](connect.html#update-mode) declares how to communicate between a dynamic table and the storage system for continuous queries.

 The following code shows a full example of how to connect to Kafka for reading Avro records.